stajahlee/DM-Power-Core-Version/README.md

 #### About

 * All Code by [**_Matthew Jay Early_**](https://twitter.com/matthewjayearly)
-* This program doesn't replace them or go into details about what abilities, spells, and items do, so you'll be lost without the books.
-I highly recommend purchasing them from a qualified vendor.
-* Material and Data (other than the names and insult lists) by Wizards of the Coast
+* Most data (other than the names and insult lists) by Wizards of the Coast, I only claim the code and the insult list.
 * Why did I go through the pain of making this?
 Ever since I started playing D&D many years ago, I began looking for useful programs to go along with the game.
 There seemed to be a million little half-built tools and websites or many that don't follow the rules enough to be both useful and fair.
 I wasn't interested in a random person's homebrew ideas, which ruled out 90% of what I found.
 Since I couldn't find a program that did all this stuff legit from the books, and even Wizard's paid programs are too convoluted to be of use during gameplay, in my opinion, I decided to hack it myself.
 It also gave me something to work on while not taking classes and a motive to keep programming.
 * I love to work on this but don't always have time.
-Consider a friendly gesture, even nice words go a long way.
+Consider a friendly gesture, even nice words go a long way if you can't donate.
 * Email : [matthewjearly@gmail.com](mailto::matthewjearly@gmail.com)
 * Tweet : [**_@matthewjayearly_**](https://twitter.com/matthewjayearly)
 * [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=982RBXVEKD9Z8)
 * BTC: 1Q2Wyu4mmeq4vSkUzV688W3XqtYFQPSrDk

 #### ToDo
-* build interfaced version : _in progress_
+* build interfaced version : _in progress this summer_
     * [dev_SDL2](https://github.com/bytePro17124/DMPOWER/tree/dev_SDL2) branch
     * [master_SDL2](https://github.com/bytePro17124/DMPOWER/tree/master_SDL2) branch
 * improve tools